Séverine Autesserre: Awards and honors

 Autesserre's first paper won the 2006 Best Graduate Student Paper award from the African Studies Association, and her article "Dangerous Tales" won the 2012 Best Article award from the African Politics Conference Group.
 The same year, The Trouble with the Congo won the Grawemeyer Award for Ideas Improving World Order.
 The book also won the 2011 Chadwick Alger Prize awarded by the International Studies Association.
+It was the topic of a TED talk with more than 825,000 views.

 Autesserre's work Peaceland won the 2016 Best Book of the Year Award and the 2015 Yale H. Ferguson Award from the International Studies Association, as well as honorable mentions for the 2014 African Argument Book of the Year, the 2015 Chadwick Alger Prize from the International Studies Association, and the 2015 Conflict Research Society Book of the Year.

 In April 2021, Autesserre presented The Frontlines of Peace to the United Nations Security Council.
 Her book has received positive reviews from The Washington Post, The New York Times, and Le Soir, as well as a recommendation from Gideon Rachman of the Financial Times who listed the book as part of his "Summer Books of 2021."
 It is one of the finalists for the 2022 best book prize from the Conflict Research Society.

 In 2021, Autesserre was named Knight of the Order of Academic Palms by the French government.
 That same year, she was awarded the Victor Sidel and Barry Levy Award for Peace from the American Public Health Association in recognition of her contributions to preventing war and promoting international peace.
-Her research has won her an Emerging Scholar Award from the International Studies Association (2021), a Special Prize of the Jury from the French Red Cross Fund (2017), an Andrew Carnegie Fellowship (2016), a 2016 Foreign Policy Interrupted fellowship, a research award from the United States Institute of Peace, two Harry Frank Guggenheim Foundation research grants (2010 and 2011), two Presidential Research Awards from Barnard College (2010 and 2021), two Mellon Fellowships in Security and Humanitarian Action (2004–06), and a Fulbright Fellowship (1999–2000).
+Her research has won her an Emerging Scholar Award from the International Studies Association (2021), a Special Prize of the Jury from the French Red Cross Fund (2017), an Andrew Carnegie Fellowship (2016), a 2016 Foreign Policy Interrupted fellowship, a research award from the United States Institute of Peace, two Harry Frank Guggenheim Foundation research grants (2010 and 2011), two Presidential Research Awards and an endowed chair position from Barnard College (2010, 2021, and 2024), two Mellon Fellowships in Security and Humanitarian Action (2004–06), and a Fulbright Fellowship (1999–2000).

 Autesserre is one of the seven main characters in Timothy Pachirat's book Among Wolves.